Patient education: Renal cell carcinoma (kidney cancer) (Beyond the Basics)

 If you have any of these symptoms, talk to your doctor or nurse.

 If you have symptoms of renal cell carcinoma (RCC), your doctor or nurse may order an imaging test, such as an ultrasound or computed tomography (CT) scan, to look at the kidneys.
 In many cases, however, the cancer is found when one of these tests is done for another reason and incidentally identifies an abnormal mass or growth in the kidney.

-If you have an ultrasound that shows a growth on your kidney, a CT scan will be done.
+If you have an ultrasound that shows a growth on your kidney, a CT scan, generally before and after intravenous contrast injection, will be done.
 The CT scan may also tell if the growth appears cancerous and/or has spread outside the kidney (metastasized).